Injecting Numerical Reasoning Skills into Knowledge Base Question Answering Models: Embedding-based KBQA Framework

 \subsection{Comprehensive Reasoning}

 Comprehensive reasoning aims to inject the above learned number embeddings with the entity embeddings learned by basic reasoning.
 During this, we need to devise (1) how to integrate the number embeddings (\textbf{number embedding integration}) (2) on which entities (\textbf{entity pruning}) for the (3) ordinal constrained questions (\textbf{question classifier}).
+Note number embedding integration adopts the same technique of our previous work~\cite{feng-etal-2021-pretraining-numerical}.

 \vpara{(1) Number Embedding Integration.} The semantic embedding $\textbf{e}_i$ for any $e_i$ in $\mathcal{G}_q$ is inferred by the basic reasoning module (Eq.~\ref{eq:basicembedding}).
 Its number embedding $\widetilde{\textbf{e}}_i$ can be obtained by aggregating the number embeddings of all the numerical values of the interest, \emph{i.e.},